 The doctor or a machine places radioactive seeds into the tubes just long enough to deliver the prescribed dose.
 If low-dose radiation seeds are used, the treatment can take a few days.
 During treatment, you stay in the hospital because there is radioactivity inside you.
 Special precautions are taken to keep you and those around you safe from the radiation.
 Once the treatment is done, the radioactive seeds, stitches, and tubes are removed.
 Then you can go home.

 If high-dose radioactive seeds are used, each seed might be left in for up to 10 minutes.
 The seeds are then removed and you are free to leave the treatment center.
 You do not remain radioactive after the seeds are removed.
 Once the course of treatment is done, the tubes are removed.
-The course of internal radiation treatment is usually 1 week (5 days), with 2 treatments each day.
+The course of internal radiation treatment is usually 1 week (5 days), with two treatments each day.

 - In balloon-catheter internal radiation (the MammoSite system), a special tube with a balloon on the end is used.
 With careful planning, the balloon is placed into the area where the cancer was.
 The tube comes out through a little hole in the skin.
 The balloon is filled with fluid to hold the balloon and tube snugly in place.
 The MammoSite can be inserted in an operating room or in a surgeon's office and stays in place about a week and a half.

-During each treatment, a machine places a radioactive seed into center of the balloon for about 5 to 10 minutes — just long enough to deliver the prescribed dose of radiation.
+During each treatment, a machine places a radioactive seed into the center of the balloon for about 5 to 10 minutes — just long enough to deliver the prescribed dose of radiation.
 A total of 10 treatments are usually given over 5 days.
-That means 2 treatments per day, about 6 hours apart.
+That means two treatments per day, about 6 hours apart.
 When the final treatment is done, the balloon is removed through the small hole in the skin.

 Internal radiation boost